-Missing a class can be a snowball effect where you end having to play catch up all semester.
+Missing a class can be a snowball effect where you end up having to play catch up all semester.
 Plus, failing a class will cost you time AND money.
-Not only will you lose money on class you didn’t pass, but you will then have to pay more just to retake it.
+Not only will you lose money on the class you didn’t pass, but you will then have to pay more just to retake it.

 So, when you feel like laying in bed rather than getting up, think about your bank account and how much skipping this class will set you back.
 Weigh out the pros and cons of skipping a class, instead of making a costly impulsive choice.

 Being a college student is not the same as being a high school student.
 Putting off your schoolwork until the last minute will be much more stressful.

 You may get 3 pages of homework today and by tomorrow you could have 9 more.
 Do your assignments as soon as possible to avoid getting overwhelmed.
 If you wait until the end of the week, you’ll be buried under homework all weekend.

 If you have an hour between classes, that’s a great time to accomplish some work.
 Instead of pulling out your phone and browsing social media – do your homework.
 Do it as soon as possible and you will have more free time later.

 Be prepared, get organized, and get things done ahead of time.
 Have a hard time with time management?
 Check out this article to help you master your time management skills.
 As an added bonus, there is a free printable assignment tracker & weekly planner included.

 This brings me to socializing as a college student.
 I’m not saying that you always need to be focused on your homework.
 Yes, you do need to prioritize school to get your work done and succeed, but you also need to balance out your social needs.